mylinuxforwork/dotfiles-installer/docs/install/load-dotinst.md

 # Run the Setup Script

-Dotfiles developers can incöude a setup script to install all dependencies for the dotfiles before installing them.
+Dotfiles developers can include a setup script to install all dependencies for the dotfiles before installing them.
 If such a script is available, the Dotfiles Installer will asked how to proceed.

 ![image](/setupscreen.jpg)